top of page

 I took the entire day off before my actual sitting.
 Then D-day came.
 Sitting beside my father who gave me a car ride to my LSAT, I felt a sense of calm.
 I knew I was ready after one year of prep.

 I got to the test centre and then wrote the test just as if I'm taking another prep test.
-About two months later, I received my score of 166 (-0 on the LG) and with it, I applied to U of T Law School and received admissions in the first round.
+About two months later, I received my score of 166.
+I applied to U of T Law School and received admissions in the first round.

 I want to cap off this long story with this note: If I knew back then what I know now about the LSAT and about the prep process, I would not have walked so many rocky roads.
 But I eventually realized that my 1-year LSAT prep journey was actually a blessing in disguise.

 Personally going through this odyssey helped me gain an uncanny ability to diagnose and very effectively address various challenges students face at every stage of their LSAT prep journey.
-My long and tumultuous prep journey have made me a highly unique and effective LSAT tutor, and a gifted Logic Games teacher.
+My long and tumultuous prep journey has prepared me to become the LSAT tutor I am today, and a helpful law school admissions consultant.

-And that is my LSAT story: the prideful boy who shed many tears, now the LSAT Trainer who has seen it all.
+And that is my LSAT story: the prideful boy who shed many tears, now the LSAT expert who has seen it all.

 My LSAT Story